microsoftgraph/microsoft-graph-docs-contrib/concepts/create-update-grading-categories.md

 ---
-title: "Create or update grading categories by using Microsoft Graph."
+title: "Create or update grading categories by using Microsoft Graph"
 description: "Teachers can use grading categories to weight assignments in the class grade." ms.localizationpriority: medium
 author: "v-rmanda"